The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/1-promises.md

 * The provided callback will be given two functions as parameters: `resolve` and `reject`.
   * Invoke `resolve(successValue)` to indicate that the asynchronous function succeeds.
   * Invoke `reject(failureValue)` to indicate failure.

+In the example below, we create a new Promise that starts a 5 second timer (that's our asynchronous operation).
+When the timer is done, a random number from 1-6 is generated and the Promise either resolves or rejects depending on the result.
+Below the creation of the Promise, we schedule callbacks to handle the value produced in each scenario:

 ```js
 // The callback determines when and how the promise resolves (or rejects)